The Wesley Centre

 • Contact Us

-Call for Papers & Workshops
+Call for Papers & Workshops - CLOSED

 Religion and theology can contribute to cultures of sexism, exclusion, and violence.
 They can also offer an important counterpoint, providing resources, practices, and communities dedicated to inclusion and justice.
 How can we make sense of the interaction between religion, theology, culture, and violence?
 Recent research suggests that Christian theologies that focus on men’s headship and women’s submission can support inequality and violence, while other studies also indicate that religious practices and communities can be places of healing.
 Nonetheless, National Church Life Survey data demonstrates that Australian church leadership remains predominantly male and religion is often left unexamined in social research on gender, gendered norms, and gendered violence.